-Panchatikta Guggulu Ghrita is an Ayurvedic medicine, in herbal ghee form.This medicine has ghee as its base.
+Panchatikta Guggulu Ghrita is an Ayurvedic medicine, in herbal ghee form.This is also known as Guggulutiktaka ghrita.
 It is used for preparatory procedure for Panchakarma and also as medicine, mainly for skin diseases.
 Panchatikta refers to five bitter herbs, which are the main ingredients in this herbal ghee.

 Panchatikta Guggulu Ghrita benefits: